Hadoop vs. Spark – An Accurate Question?

 Many organizations are combining the two – Hadoop’s low-cost operation on commodity hardware for disk-heavy operations with Spark’s more costly in-memory processing architecture for high-processing speed, advanced analytics, and multiple integration support – to obtain better results.

 But is that the end of the story?
 Far from it.

 Is there a Caveat in the Hadoop-Spark Story?

 Organizations typically collect operational and external data to a data store, such as Hadoop, where it is stored separately from the actual transactional data and is used for backward-looking analysis.

-A good example is financial information collected and used by banks, such as credibility, account balance, duration of credit in months, history of previous credits, purpose of credit, savings accounts/bonds, personal status and gender.
+A good example is financial information collected and used by banks, such as credibility, account balance, duration of credit in months, history of previous credits, the purpose of credit, savings accounts/bonds, personal status, and gender.

 Spark on Streaming is Missing the Historical Data

 When running analytics on real-time streaming data with Spark, relevant information from historical data on Hadoop or other data stores such as Amazon S3 or Azure Blob Storage is missing.

 Spark on Hadoop is Still not Fast Enough